BEST STARTS FOR KIDS

 If your child cries, you come back

-You're setting up a bad routine if you come back.
-E.g.: That being: I scream: You come back.
-Therefore I scream.
+If they get upset, you're setting up a bad routine if you come back.
+E.g.: That being:

 You can be unknowingly setting your child up to continue to have separation issues...
 Big time.